Holidays - FUN Suggestions

-OK - the Easter Holiday is upon you and you're still stuck at home - what can you do?
+OK - the Holiday are upon you and you're home-based - what can you do?
 There are alternatives to XBox and Instagram.
 Try out some of the ideas below - either on your own or with your family.

 Learn the dance routine to one of your favourite music videos.
 Teach it to your brothers/sisters and even your parents.
 Have a laugh teaching everyone your new moves.
 Zoe Ball on Radio 2 is doing this with her daughter.
 Film yourselves.
 A family memory to cherish in future years!